open-telemetry/opentelemetry-specification/oteps/logs/4290-logger-enabled.md

 ## Alternatives

+Below are some alternatives that would be further explored during the Development phase.

 ### Dynamic Evaluation in LoggerConfig

 There is a [proposal](https://github.com/open-telemetry/opentelemetry-specification/issues/4207#issuecomment-2501688210) suggested dynamic evaluation in `LoggerConfig` instead of static configuration to make the `LoggerConfig` to support dynamic evaluation.

 However, since the purpose of `LoggerConfig` is static configuration, and use cases (5) and (6) are tied to log record processing, extending `LogRecordProcessor` is more straightforward.